KhaledElbalal/KhaledElbalal/README.md

-- 👋 Hi, I’m @KhaledElbalal
+- 👋 Hi, I’m @KhaledElbalal.
-- 👀 I’m interested in Data Science, ML and their applications
+- 👀 I’m interested in Data Science, ML as well as their applications.
-- 🌱 I’m currently majoring in Data Science at Cairo University
+- 🌱 I’m currently majoring in Data Science at Cairo University.
-- 💞️ I’m currently doing Web Development using TypeScript, React and Gatsby
+- 💞️ At the moment, I am a Frontend Web Developer utilizing technologies like TypeScript, React, and Gatsby.
-- 📫 You can reach me on my email khaledelbalal@gmail.com
+- 📫 You can reach me on my email @ khaledelbalal@gmail.com

 <!---
 KhaledElbalal/KhaledElbalal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.